LYNHQQ/ESP32S3_ICM45686/README.md

 ## Project Overview

 The core functionality of this project is to initialize the ICM45686 sensor via SPI communication and then continuously read and print the accelerometer, gyroscope, and temperature data.
+The project also configures an external clock signal for the IMU.
 The project is structured to provide a clear example of integrating a custom sensor driver within the ESP-IDF framework.

 ## Hardware Requirements